-- Previous individual education plans and targets for the pupil. - Records of regular reviews and their outcomes. - Records of the child's health and medical history where appropriate. - National Curriculum attainment levels in literacy and numeracy. - Education and other assessments, for example from an advisory specialist support teacher or educational psychologist. - Views of the parents.
+- Previous individual education plans and targets for the pupil - Records of regular reviews and their outcomes - Records of the child's health and medical history where appropriate - National Curriculum attainment levels in literacy and numeracy - Education and other assessments, for example from an advisory specialist support teacher or educational psychologist - Views of the parents and child - How the school and parents have worked together to support the child - Pupil views of their strengths and difficulties and of how they'd like to be supported

 The parents of any child who is referred for statutory assessment will be kept fully informed of the progress of the referral.
-Children with a statement of special educational needs will be reviewed regularly in addition to the statutory annual assessment.
+Children with an EHCP will be reviewed regularly in addition to the statutory annual assessment.
 When this coincides with transfer to secondary school, the SENCO from the receiving school will be informed of the outcome of the review.